ML-PSE/Machine_Learning_for_PSE/README.md

        Available at the UCI machine learning repository https://archive.ics.uci.edu/ml/datasets/combined+cycle+power+plant

 - *SISO Heater System Data*:
        Provided by Prof. John Hedengren at https://apmonitor.com/do/index.php/Main/LSTMNetwork.
 Direct links for the training and validation data: https://apmonitor.com/do/uploads/Main/tclab_dyn_data3.txt and  https://apmonitor.com/pdc/uploads/Main/tclab_data4.txt.
-File names will need to be changed to match the ones used in the text.
+File names will need to be changed to match the ones used in the book.

 - *Gas Turbine Data*:
        Available at NASA prognostics data repository https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/.
 Training and validation data file names used in the text are different than the original file names.